ploigos/argocd-tekton-reference/docs/README.md

 * `Payload URL`
   * Enter the Tekton *EventListener* webhook URL for your cluster.
   * This is *NOT* the ArgoCD webhook URL.
-You can get the correct value with `oc get route -n quickstart-app-easymode -o wide`.
+You can get the correct hostname with `oc get route -n pipelines-easymode -o wide`.
   * The URL should look like https://[EventListner Route].[your.cluster.com]/
 * `Content Type`
   * Select ***application/json***